eltaline/bulk/README.md

 Be careful when raising the number of operations per query, as you might hit these limits.

-Recommend use this library with 100-50000 queries per bulk query inserions.
+Recommend use this library with 100-50000 queries per bulk query insertions.

 - PHP's [memory_limit]
 - MySQL's [max_allowed_packet]